 To date, the HCBB's efforts have been funded through grants and the School of Dentistry's own resources.
 Many projects critical to the education of students and for scholarly growth of faculty have proceeded in spite of being unfunded.
-However, the center's current growth is limited by lack of significant funding to support critical projects and gain greater competitiveness with other institutions.
-HCBB seeks to be better positioned to recruit investigators and stimulate research that can lead to other major federal and industry grants.
+However, the center's current growth is limited by lack of significant funding to support critical projects and compete effectively with other institutions.
+HCBB seeks to recruit investigators and stimulate research that can lead to other major federal and industry grants.